StarpTech/graphql-registry/docs/api.md

 **Notice:** A schema is normalized before it's stored in the database.
 Whitespaces are stipped.

 **Notice:** The schema isn't validated for breaking-changes.
-Use [schema diff](#produce-a-diff-from-your-schema) to understand the implications of your update.
+Use a [change report](#creates-a-change-report) to understand the implications of your update.

 <details>
 <summary>Example Request</summary>